We Need to Get Digital ID Right

 Protections for privacy are insufficient

 With tracking, targeting, and surveillance techniques becoming more sophisticated, you need better privacy protections for your data.

 Identity is neither portable nor persistent

 Data travels swiftly across time and space, often without your control.

 Good digital ID is too important not to get right

 For over a billion individuals worldwide, accessing basic good and services is difficult, if not impossible, due to a lack of recognized identification.
 With “good” digital identity, individuals could use credentials issued from a variety of different institutions in order to gain access to a variety of different services, while preserving privacy and security and maintaining control over their information.

 Article 6 of the Universal Declaration on Human Rights stipulates that "Everyone has the right to recognition everywhere as a person before the law."
-The Sustainable Development Goals (2015-2030) include target 16.9 which aims to "provide legal identity to all, including birth registration, by 2030."
+The UN Sustainable Development Goals (2015-2030) include target 16.9, which aims to "provide legal identity to all, including birth registration, by 2030."

 Individuals are required to show identification to access healthcare and education, vote, and access other social assistance programs.

 More than 2.5 billion adults do not have a bank account or use formal financial services, making it difficult to move out of poverty or weather a period of hardship.
 Connecting people with digitally-based financial tools and services requires accessible, secure and verifiable ID systems.